IamShRaj/daksha/table_of_contents.md

-# Daksha - The Parrot of a Thousand Stars
+# The Parrot of a Thousand Stars

 ## Table of Contents